sPyOpenSource/jcore/README.md

 Installation
 ------------

-In the [images](https://gitlab.com/bztsrc/bootboot/tree/master/images) directory you can find test disk images and image creator as well.
+In the [images](https://gitlab.com/bztsrc/bootboot/tree/binaries/images) directory you can find test disk images.

 1. make an initrd with your kernel in it.
 Example: